 SBCGlobal email service is considered the fastest email communication service provided by AT&T. It offers a reliable and secured service to the users and provides advanced features to enhance the user experience.
 The innovatively approached security system avoids many of the issues bothering users.
 However, it is not a foolproof email system and may produce some issues from time to time.

 Users mostly access SBCGlobal email services on Google and consequently may get several issues.
 It has been reported a lot of times when people using the browser to access SBCGlobal email get an SSL certificate issue.
 This issue is denoted as an SSL error and may cause such greater trouble for users and lead them to a frustrated state.
 Now if you are experiencing this issue, you may not be able to access your email account properly and unable to process your important works.

-Generally, this issue appears when you try to log in through internet browser. you will see a red sign before the web address denoting that the security level is absent.
+Generally, this issue appears when you try to log in through an internet browser. you will see a red sign before the web address denoting that the security level is absent.
 In such a situation, you would become troublesome thinking that the site a replica that might leak your data if you log in as it is.
 Now it is needed to remove the confusion because it may compromise the security of your email account. you may have tried various options to fix the issue but unable to get the solution.
 If you try to login with another email account on the same browser, you will find that it is working fine.
-So it is clear that the issue is associated with SBCGlobal email.
+So it is clear that the issue is associated with the SBCGlobal email.